xiaolei-lab/rMVP/README.md

 **nPC.FarmCPU**, number of first columns of Principal Components added in FarmCPU
 **priority**, **"speed"** or **"memory" when calculating the genomic relationship matrix**
 **ncpus**, number of CPUs used for parallel computation, If not set, all CPUs will be used by default
-**vc.method**, method of variance components analysis, two methods are avaiblable, "EMMA" (Kang, 2008, Genetics) and "GEMMA" (HE Regression, Xiang Zhou, 2016, doi: https://doi.org/10.1101/042846)
+**vc.method**, methods of variance components analysis, three methods are avaiblable, "Brent", "EMMA" and "GEMMA"
 **maxLoop**, a parameter for FarmCPU only, the maximum iterations allowed in FarmCPU
 **method.bin**, a parameter for FarmCPU only, three options are available: "FaST-LMM","EMMA", and "static"
 **permutation.threshold**, if **TRUE**, a threshold of permutation will be used in manhattan plot.
 The phenotypes are permuted to break the relationship with the genotypes.
 The experiment is replicated for a number of times.
 A vector of minimum p value of all experiments is recorded and the 95% quantile value of this vector is recommended to be used as significant threshold